 - Planning for non-U.S. citizen spouses, including the preparation of qualified domestic trusts (QDOTs).

-Recent matters for our clients have included transactions or issues involving Australia, Austria, Canada, the Caribbean, Central America, Colombia, Croatia, France, Germany, India, the United Kingdom, Russia, the Philippines, Switzerland, Turkey, and other countries.
+Matters for our clients have included transactions or issues involving Australia, Austria, Canada, the Caribbean, Central America, Colombia, Croatia, France, Germany, India, the United Kingdom, the Philippines, Switzerland, Turkey, and other countries.